-- Kinking, crushing, birdcaging, or any other damage resulting in distortion of the rope structure. - Evidence of any heat damage from any cause. - Reductions from nominal diameter of more than 5%. - In running ropes, six randomly distributed broken wires in one lay or three broken wires in one strand in one lay. - In standing ropes, more than two broken wires in one lay in sections beyond end connections or more than one broken wire at an end connection. - In rotation resistant rope, two randomly distributed broken wires in six rope diameters or four randomly distributed broken wires in 30 rope diameters. - Severe corrosion as evidenced by pitting. - Manitowoc recommends that for cable extended booms, a single damaged wire rope assembly shall require replacement of the entire set of extension cables. - Manitowoc recommends for cable extended booms, that boom extension cables be replaced every seven (7) years.
+- 1. Kinking, crushing, bird caging, or any other damage resulting in distortion of the rope structure. - 2.
+Evidence of any heat damage from any cause.

+- 3. Reductions from nominal diameter of more than 5%. - 4.
+In running rope, six randomly distributed broken wires in one lay or three broken wires in one strand in one lay. - 5.
+In standing ropes, more than two broken wires in one lay in sections beyond end connections or more than one broken wire at an end connection. - 6.
+In rotation resistant rope, two randomly distributed broken wires in six rope diameters or four randomly distributed broken wires in 30 rope diameters. - 7.
+Severe corrosion as evidenced by pitting. - 8.
+Manitowoc recommends that for cable extended booms, a single damaged wire rope assembly shall require replacement of the entire set of extension cables. - 9.
+Manitowoc recommends for cable extended booms, that boom extension cables be replaced every seven (7) years.